 Environmentalists can now care for mother earth even in death.
 Their ashes can be used to grow trees in containers aptly referred to as “tree urns.”

-It’s an excellent way of preserving your loved one’s memory.
-The tree will remind you of that person and the memories you shared.
+It’s an excellent way of preserving a person’s memory.
+The tree will help you remember your loved one and the memories you shared.

 Scattering the ashes of your loved ones can be very personal as it is symbolic.
 Not to mention that it’s environment-friendly.
 Just make sure you’re not breaking any law when scattering cremation ashes.

-If your loved one can’t get enough of the ocean, you might as well make it their eternal resting place.
+If your loved ones can’t get enough of the ocean, you might as well make it their eternal resting place.
 Scattering of ashes at sea is very popular, particularly in areas like Florida.

 Nothing says celebration like fireworks.
 Thus, if you want to celebrate the life they lived instead of mourning for them, sending off your loved ones in a blast of fireworks will definitely cut it.

 Scattering your loved one’s remains in the sky is becoming increasingly popular too.
 Usually, pilots who specialize in this kind of service have special equipment that can spread the ashes efficiently.

 For adventure seekers, a skydiving scattering will surely please them.
 Imagine the joy and exhilaration they’ll feel while free-falling miles above the earth.

 Scattering in Water